Frequently Asked Questions

 Maybe not.
 We are not a payment processor or merchant account.
 You need to have an account from one of our approved payment gateways to be able to use this service.
 If you wanted real time or eCommerce collection it would be more efficient to integrate your web site directly with the payment processer.

 No problem – that’s what uCollect is intended for.
-Whether you are billing the same amount every month, or the amount changes based on activity, uCollect can initiate the payment request based on your Xero invoice due date.
+Whether you are billing the same amount every month, or the amount changes based on activity, uCollect can initiate the payment request based on your invoice due date.

-You probably need to set up a new authority to charge the account.
+You probably need to set up a new authority to charge their account.
 You need to follow your payment gateway’s rules for this and get them setup with the payment gateway first.
 If this changes the ID/token assigned by the payment gateway then you need to update uCollect.
 If we are pulling the bank account from Xero then you should update it in Xero.
 If Pay Now is enabled for your gateway the customer can actually change it themselves.

 Yes – as long as the fees are a flat rate per transaction and/or a fixed percentage of the charge.
-We can create a Spend Money transaction for the fees every time a collection batch is processed.
+We can create a Spend Money/Expense transaction for the fees every time a collection batch is processed.
 See our Fees on Settlement post about this.

 OK – so there are a few TLA (three letter acronyms) and other jargon on this site.
 Here are a few definitions – drop them around at your next office party or BBQ and watch people move away fast!